• Skip to content

 Whether it’s a year where something we once knew as “normal” was part of our reality, or during an unprecedented and unimaginable year of a global pandemic, the abiding management question for all small business owners is always valid: “What’s the best use of my time right now?”
 And at no other time of the year are we more time-management challenged than in December.

-The twelfth calendar month is the only one where two powerful imperatives converge against a hard stop, each demanding a full measure of your time, attention, and resources: The perennial push to close out the sales year as strongly as possible, while simultaneously taking steps to set the business up for a fast and clean start when the New Year dawns on January 1.
+The twelfth calendar month is the only one where two powerful imperatives converge against a hard stop, each demanding a full measure of your time, attention, and resources:

 Pardon the football metaphor, but in the marketplace game your business plays all year, December is the two-minute drill of your fourth quarter.
 And in this tight transition period, that fierce competition for precious time and resources requires discipline and devotion to fundamentals.

 Our grandmothers practiced the fundamental of spring cleaning when the weather broke warm.
 In the marketplace, in order to kick off the New Year right, your spring cleaning should happen before then.
-There are many targets of a business’s December cleaning, but here are five important ones to get you started.
+There are many targets for a business’s December cleaning, but here are five important ones to get you started.
 [Continue Reading]

 • « Previous Page